tavisca-akashw/terratest-sample/README.md

 After installing this binaries you can execute test cases by following below steps :

-Change you directory to the required test case for e.g for ec2 test case go to the folder **ec2_instance** Then go to the location where we have test file located that is **terratest** once you are in the terratest folder run below commands
+Change your directory to the required test case for e.g for ec2 test case go to the folder **ec2_instance** Then go to the location where we have test file located that is **terratest** once you are in the terratest folder run below commands